OpenEvalProject/jats/README.md

 ## Output Format

-jxp converts JATS XML to clean, readable Markdown with:
+jats converts JATS XML to clean, readable Markdown with:

 - Article title as H1 heading
 - Authors with affiliations